 They also have to make important decisions on procedural matters and deal with complaints and problems that students raise about democratic processes as well as overseeing the operation of Student Ideas to ensure the system is sutdent-led.

-The current DPO is: Mia Collins
+The current DPC is made up of : Mia Collins